oanapintoiu/bank_tech_test/README.md

 # Add the jest package to run tests in the tests directory:
 $ npm add jest

+# Add instanbul to see test coverage as a 'devDependency' for this project:
+$ npm install istanbul --save-dev

+# Insert the following line inot the scripts section of your package.json:
+$ "coverage:" instanbul cover ./name-of-direcotry-or-file

+# Then run this command to create a folder where all the geenrated reports will be held:
+$ npm run coverage

 ```

 <ins> Step 4: Running tests: